chnkarl/glide-dnr/README.md

 GlideDNR(drag-and-resize)
 ---

 An extremely smooth drag-and-resize JavaScript plugin for creators.
-GlideDNR is written with [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), which is natively supports any framework (vue, react……), especially original html and js.
+GlideDNR is written with [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), which natively supports any framework (vue, react……), especially original html and js.

 ![cover](./cover_v1.2.png)

+If you don't see the cover image above, you need to use VPN to reload the page again.

 ### Demo
 The [Demo](https://chnkarl.github.io/glide-dnr/storyboard.html) show how the plugin works.